giantswarm/awscnfm/docs/using.md

 However, since the cluster creation step will not be executes now, you have to make sure that

-- there is a **cluster** to use, with specifications matching the cluster scope and
+- there is a **cluster** to use, with specifications matching the test plan and
 - `awscnfm` knows the cluster ID

 There are two ways to do this: